HumanSignal/label-studio/docs/source/guide/active_learning.md

 tier: enterprise
 type: guide
 order: 0
-order_enterprise: 315
+order_enterprise: 257
 meta_title: Set up an active learning loop with Label Studio
 meta_description: Set up an end-to-end active learning loop with Label Studio using the ML backend SDK and webhooks to perform model training and predictions and labeling.
-section: "Machine learning"
+section: "Automate Labeling"

 ---